-Exchange gains and losses by title (trade receivable, trade liability and FX cash) are presented on a net basis.
+Exchange gains and losses by title (trade receivable, trade liability and FX cash) are presented on a net basis within finance income or finance expenses.

 r) Income taxes

 Income tax expense comprises current and deferred tax.
 Income tax expense is recognised in the income statement except to the extent that it relates to items recognised in other comprehensive income or directly in equity, in which case it is recognised in other comprehensive income or in equity.